OHI-Science/ohi-global/README.md

     - resilience_matrix.csv: Indicates which resilience layers affect which goals
     - resilience_categories: Defines the resilience category for each resilience layer
     - scenario_data_years.csv: Links the scenario year to the corresponding year of the data for each data layer
+* calculate\_scores_??.R: These files provide the code to calculate scores for the corresponding OHI assessment (the calculate_scores.R for the eez regions is located in the eez folder)
+* layers\_??.csv: These files provide the location of the data layers used to calculate the OHI assessments.
+This file is created by data and functions in the eez_layers_meta_data folder, and they are used by calculate_scores_??.R.
+* other files can be ignored at this point

+*eez_layers_meta_data*
+Database for the data layers (data sources, names, etc.) and functions to create different data formats

+*global_supplement*
+Documents and code to create methods document. layers_eez_base.csv describes filepaths of data layers used to calculate scores.

+*yearly_results*
+Post assessment analysis and visualization of data